 You can use any functions that you think appropriate for evaluating the accuracy and reliability of your codes and that approaches they implement, however, some suggestions are given below.
-The first 3 functions are polynomials, $p_d(x)$, that can be used to define interpolation problems using the data points (x_i, y_i) , $0 \le i \le d$, where d is the degree of the polynomial and $y_i = p_d(x_i)$ for the mesh points of interest.
+The first 3 functions are polynomials, $p_d(x)$ , that can be used to define interpolation problems using the data points $(x_i, y_i)$ , $0 \le i \le d$ , where d is the degree of the polynomial and $y_i = p_d(x_i)$ for the mesh points of interest.
 Note that $f_3(x) = \ell_n(x)$ satisfies the same canonical interpolation problem for any mesh and was used in Higham's IMA Journal of Numerical Analysis 2004 paper as a problem that distinguished the behavior of Barycentric Forms 1 and 2 on a uniform mesh with 30 points.
-Note that the polynomials can also be used with meshes that have many more points than d + 1 in order to validate the correctness of your codes by considering the error observed.
+Note that the polynomials can also be used with meshes that have many more points than d + 1 in order to validate the correctness of your codes by considering the error observed and checking for any known pattern in the coefficients implied by the number of interpolation points exceeding the degree by more than 1.